King of Pentacles

 There may be a move to a senior role or an appreciation of your skills as meeting a high level of competence.

-Whatever career move you make, choose wisely you an option to further yourself significantly will be available, and you are advised not to be reticent in taking it because success is on your side!
+Whatever career move you make, choose wisely.
+An option to further yourself significantly will be available, and you are advised not to be reticent in taking it, because success is on your side!

 Starting a new business now also has a positive aspect.